 While on the waiting list, please do not send or ask others to send extra documents to be added to your file, including expressions of interest to study at McGill.
 This will not be part of the evaluation and may slow the further processing of your file.

-Admitting from waiting lists may begin at any time, but particularly after May 1st.
+Admitting from waiting lists may begin at any time, and continues throughout the months of June, July and August.
 Please consult your waiting list letter on Minerva for further information.

 Name Confirmed on Waiting List

 We have received your confirmation that you wish to remain on the waiting list and will advise you if a space becomes available.
 Please check Minerva.

 Great news!
 You have been admitted to this program.
 If you have applied to another program, that decision will arrive separately.
 Please consult your letter of admission on Minerva for the next required steps.
 Please note that the electronic letter of admission on Minerva is the official version and no other letter will be issued.

 Great news!
 You have been admitted to this program.
 If you have applied to another program, that decision will arrive separately.
 Please consult your official letter of admission on Minerva for your next required steps.
 Please note that the electronic letter of admission on Minerva is the official version and no other letter will be issued.